 Sophie (30) is a filmmaker based in Munich, who doesn’t really like living in a city.
 A hardcore girl from Austria, she’d much rather be on top of a mountain (with or without snow under her feet) or on her surfboard early in the morning ‒ and she also really wants to own a Parson Terrier!
 Diagnosed with epilepsy when she was twelve, Sophie has lived and surfed around the world.
-We asked her to tell us more about her journeys abroad and how she got into surfing growing up so far from the sea.
+Here, she tells us more about her journeys abroad and how she got into surfing growing up so far from the sea.

 Hi!
 Tell us a bit about yourself.

 Griaß di` (that’s ‘hi’ in Austrian dialect).
 People would describe me as this adventurous, always on the run, creative and stubborn girl from Austria ‒ with a weird loud laugh!
 I don’t like to stop: I want to create, I way-to-often feel that I’m not good enough.
 My life might seem out of control but it isn’t: that’s what I want ‒ to not stand still.
 To have the freedom to go anywhere, at any time I choose.
 I guess I’m like that as I don’t want to be stopped by Mr. Epi Lebsy.

 I love to ski, hike and surf.
 Apart from that, I just started to do yoga.
 I really couldn’t understand the hype at first but now I do enjoy it.
 When I’m not out playing in nature then this is my city activity.
 All of it definitely helps me to calm down, to find my inner peace with Mr. Epi Lebsy

 "I soon found myself in Bali, watching the wild ocean for the first time.
 But I still had too much respect for the sea to surf properly."

 Coming from a landlocked country, how did you get into surfing?